 With its multidisciplinary engineering skillset, and design and simulation tools, CML’s team has mastered the control of SMA for precision applications.
-With an extensive portfolio of unique designs and control algorithms, CML SMA technology has been developed to control and position objects with the highest level of precision.
-This makes it particularly suited to device components requiring high levels of precision and force in a miniature form factor, such as cameras, haptics, facial recognition and augmented reality.
+With an extensive portfolio of unique designs, silicon and control algorithms, CML SMA technology has been developed to control and position objects with the highest level of precision.
+This makes it particularly suited to device components requiring high levels of precision and force in a miniature form factor, such as cameras, haptics, 3D sensing and new applications like augmented reality.

 CML's products are highly suited for automated production processes, providing a high yield and high-volume output.
 Significant barriers to entry are in place, with an extensive portfolio of patents protecting CML’s position within the actuator and control ecosystem.